-As Chief Executive - Australia and New Zealand, Sean is responsible for overseeing the delivery of services to 2,700 Australian and New Zealand clients.
-With 13 years’ experience working in the media intelligence industry, Sean brings a strong client focus to the Australian business.
-He has extensive client experience across the corporate, government and public relations sectors and previously held roles as the Country Manager for New Zealand, Sales Director at Asia Media Monitors in South East Asia and State Manager in New South Wales.
+As Chief Executive - Australia and New Zealand, Sean is responsible for overseeing the delivery of services to 3,500 Australian and New Zealand clients.
+With 15 years’ experience in the media intelligence industry, Sean has extensive client knowledge across the corporate, government and public relations sectors.
+He has previously held roles as the Country Manager for New Zealand, Sales Director at Asia Media Monitors in South East Asia and State Manager in New South Wales.
 Prior to working in the media intelligence industry Sean worked for the Australian Sports Commission and Sydney Olympic Games Organising Committee (SOCOG).
 Sean is the current Vice President and Board Member for FIBEP (global association for media intelligence) and has recently completed Executive Education in International Business Management with Stanford University.

 David has over 28 years of experience in the media sector having worked at agencies including McCann-Erickson, Bozell and Saatchi & Saatchi.
 He was Non-Executive Vice-Chairman of QJY Media Group, a HK public listed company, as well as a Director of CBSO China, the outdoor division of CBS Viacom Group.
 Prior to that he was the Asia Pacific CEO of Aegis Media Group, where he built the Aegis Media network from one office to 14 offices in the region and was appointed a member of the Aegis Global Executive Board in 2001.
 David was subsequently responsible for building and managing the Engine group network in Asia before coming to Isentia to lead its growth across Asia.